eoin-cr/COMP20050_Group12/README.md

 work in the future.

 ## What I've added in this commit
-- Made a start on the drawing method
+- Added welcome screen
-- Created a tile class with a habitats enum
+- Added a couple more classes to demonstrate class layout